College of Liberal Arts

 Associate Professor: Maureen Rand Oakley, Ph.D.

-Visiting Professor: Amanda Beal, Ph.D.
+Assistant Professor: Amanda Beal, Ph.D.

 The faculty members of the Department of Political Science believe that the study of politics is an essential part of an undergraduate liberal arts education and an important aspect of good citizenship.
 Pursuant to this end, the department is committed to providing students with a strong background in the study of politics.
 It offers a wide variety of courses that explore critical political issues at the local, national and international levels.
 Students are taught to identify important political issues and apply appropriate research skills to analyze them.